 - Continuous phenomena, whose locations move continuously for a period in time, such as vehicles, typhoons, or floods.

-Comments can be submitted to a dedicated email reflector for a twenty-one day period ending on the "Close request date" listed above, Comments received will be consolidated and reviewed by OGC members for incorporation into the document.
-Please submit your comments using the following link: charter-requests [at] opengeospatial.org (Click here to submit comments) The link provided above should include a standard template in the message body.
-If the preloaded message body does not work properly using your mail client, please refer to the following template for the message body: Comments Template
+Comments can be submitted to a dedicated email reflector for a thirty day period ending on the "Close request date" listed above, Comments received will be consolidated and reviewed by OGC members for incorporation into the document.
+Please submit your comments using the following link: requests [at] lists.opengeospatial.org (Click here to submit comments).
+Please refer to the following template for the message body: Comments Template